Fitch Lovell: 1970s

 During the 1970s the business expanded by purchasing Huttons & Co Ltd, a ship chandlers, food warehousing and transportation company, and building more Key Market stores.
+Hales Trent Cakes were sold in 1974 to J. Lyons and Co.
 In 1975 Fitch Lovell purchased the pastry firm Jus-Rol.
 The company expanded its product manufacturing by entering the burgeoning margarine market, in partnership with American firm Standard Brands.

 During the 1970s, Key Markets became the second UK supermarket to market its own fuel, after Sainsbury's launched its own fuel product in 1974.
 Key Markets were also the first store in the UK to have a barcode scanner, launching the system in their store in Spalding, Lincolnshire in 1977.
 Unfortunately, no UK food manufacturer used barcodes on their products at the time, so the staff had to add the labels to each product for it to work.
+Key Markets also launched the Super Key brand for its larger stores, with its largest opening in Wisbech that had 410,000 sq. feet of sales space and parking for over 400 cars.
 It was during the 1970s that Fitch Lovell split their organisation into the retail and catering distribution business.

-1980s & 90s
+1980s and 1990s

 In 1982, Linfood plc, later the Dee Corporation (Somerfield), made a takeover bid of £74 million for Fitch Lovell.
 The proposal was referred on 9 November 1982 to the Monopolies & Merger commission.
-Eventually Linfood purchased the 98 Key Market Stores in 1983 and merged them with their Gateway business.
+Eventually Linfood purchased the 101 Key Market Stores in 1983 for £44.8 million, after a battle with Safeway and merged them with their Gateway business.
+Fitch Lovell sold West Gunner business to Vestey Group (Dewhurst) for £4m in 1984, although the chain now only had 100 stores.